ReCoded-Org/curriculum-backend-server-side-validation-practice/README.md

 2. 'Username should not include spaces'
 3. 'Username should not be empty'

-NOTE: Make sure to use the [Bootstrap alert component](https://getbootstrap.com/docs/4.0/components/alerts/) to display validation alerts on the registration form.
+**NOTE**: You may use the [Bootstrap alert component](https://getbootstrap.com/docs/4.0/components/alerts/) to display validation alerts on the registration form.

 #### Part 2: Validating the email
 The email should pass the following requirements: